A Travel Price Comparison for United States of America Savannah vs. Seattle for Vacations, Tours, and Honeymoons

 Should I visit Savannah or Seattle in the Spring?

 The spring brings many poeple to Savannah as well as Seattle.
+The spring months attract visitors to Savannah because of the beaches and the natural beauty.
 Additionally, the beaches, the activities around the city, and the natural beauty are the main draw to Seattle this time of year.

 In April, Savannah is generally much warmer than Seattle.
-Temperatures in Savannah average around 66°F (19°C), and Seattle stays around 51°F (11°C).
+Daily temperatures in Savannah average around 66°F (19°C), and Seattle fluctuates around 51°F (11°C).

 The sun comes out a lot this time of the year in Seattle.
 People are often attracted to the plentiful sunshine in Savannah this time of the year.
 In the spring, Savannah often gets more sunshine than Seattle.
 Savannah gets 275 hours of sunny skies this time of year, while Seattle receives 212 hours of full sun.